My experience as a project manager

 As a Transaction

-managed the website's upgrade to a responsive grid and laid out the broker's social media
+upgrade to a responsive grid and laid out the broker's social media landscape and online

-landscape and online marketing campaigns; created a new, more efficient office workflow by
+marketing campaigns; created a new, more efficient office workflow by introducing new

-Still here, on a daily basis I would: repare and coordinate the broker's exclusive, agency and
+In suporting the project I would also: repare and coordinate the broker's exclusive, agency and

 referral agreements; requests for commissions and deal sheets; conduct in-depth buyer and investor;